Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 Staple And Tack Puller Fulcrum

 After removing carpeting and padding, I had a million tacks and staples to remove from my hardwood floors.
-To protect the floors, I tore strips of duct tape 3/4 in. wide and wrapped about 10 or 12 layers very tightly just above the base of the tack puller.
+To protect the floors, I tore strips of duct tape 3/4 inch wide and wrapped about 10 or 12 layers very tightly just above the base of the tack puller.
 This not only provided protection, but a bonus fulcrum that made pulling the tacks a breeze.
 I also filed a sharp edge on the tack puller to help get under tack heads and staples without damaging the floor.
-Be sure to wear safety glasses! — Vincet J. Santilli.
-See these additional tips on how to remove carpet painlessly.
+Be sure to wear safety glasses! — Vincet J. Santilli

 Steady Miter Box